Texas Tech University

 “I didn't really have a chance to talk about my courses with other people, but this program gave me a great opportunity to ask questions about strengths and weaknesses of my teaching strategies.
 Instead of just reading students' or peers' evaluations, this program helped me to understand what I really do in the class.
 I also think this program encouraged me to prepare the classes more effectively.
 This program itself was an active way (not a passive way) to evaluate my teaching.”

-Applications for the next cohort of TeMPO are now open.
-Applications are due by 5:00 PM on Friday, September 8, 2023.
+Applications for the next cohort of TeMPO will close on Sunday, September 1st, 2024.
 For any questions, please contact Shane Blum and Mitzi Ziegner.

-TeMPO participants must be faculty, professors of practice, or instructors from any department on the Texas Tech campus.
+TeMPO participants must be faculty, professors of practice, or instructors from any from any Texas Tech department.
+Remote instructors or instructors at regional sites are welcome to participate.
 Graduate students are not eligible.
 The partner pairings of TeMPO Fellows are ultimately non-hierarchical and all participants benefit equally from the experience.
 Past TeMPO participants are encouraged to reapply.

 Program Requirements: